-Part 1: Identify the Property You Claim as Exem pt ~ -
+Part 1: Identify the Property You Claim a s Exempt i a ching the troperty

 1. Which set of exemptions are you claiming?
 Check one only, even if your spouse is filing with you.

 □ You are claiming state and federal nonbankruptcy exemptions.
 11 U.S.C. § 522(b)(3)